Securing Real-Time Internet-of-Things: Securing RT-IoT: Host-based Approaches

 In traditional computing systems (\eg servers, smart phones, \etc), software problems are often resolved by restarting either the application process or the platform~\cite{candea2003jagr, candea2001recursive}.
 However, unlike those conventional computing systems restart-based recovery mechanisms are not straightforward in RT-IoT due to the real-time constraints as well as interactions of the control system with the physical world (for example, a UAV can quickly be destabilized if its controller restarts).
-In initial work \cite{mhasan_resecure16} we propose a restart-based concept to improve security guarantees for RT-IoT.
+In initial work \cite{mhasan_resecure16} we proposed a restart-based concept to improve security guarantees for RT-IoT.
 This Simplex-based framework, that we refer to as \textit{ReSecure}, is specifically designed to improve security of safety-critical RT-IoT systems.
-In particular, we propose to \textit{restart} the platform periodically/asynchronously and load a fresh image of the applications and RTOS from a \textit{read-only media} after each reboot with the objective of \textit{wiping out} the intruder or malicious entity.
+In particular, we propose to \textit{restart} the platform periodically/asynchronously and load a fresh image of the applications and OS from a \textit{read-only media} after each reboot with the objective of \textit{wiping out} the intruder or malicious entity.
+The ReSecure architecture (see Fig.~\ref{fig:resecure}) produces a verified system (by using a safety unit) despite the use of an unverified complex controller (\eg complex unit).
+OS/Firmwire in complex unit is exposed to external (possible attack) surfaces and can fail.
+Decision module predicts if the future states are safe.
+Watchdog (WD) and periodic timers restart the complex unit (and reload OS image from read-only memory) upon fail-stop.